-The report provides an update on the key regeneration projects and sets out the work programme and activities to be undertaken.
-Approval is sought for an additional revenue budget to enable the creation of an Economic Development Programme Management Office (PMO) and increase the capacity of the Regeneration team to support the development and delivery of these regeneration projects.
-Additionally, approval is sought to add the Future High Streets Fund projects, for which funding has been secured, to the capital programme.
+The report provides members of the Economic Growth scrutiny panel with an update on key regeneration projects and sets out the work programme and activities to be undertaken for this financial year, 2021-22.

+In order to be able to undertake the role of Accountable Body for these major projects and programmes effectively, the report sets out the proposal for the creation of an Economic Development Programme Management Office, and also to increase the capacity of the Regeneration team to support the development and delivery of these projects.